louiskimlevu/terraform/Readme.md

 stored a json data in terraform.tfstate stored as json data

+State is refreshed everytime we run pla, apply, destroy
 # data

 - Resource: Provisioning of resources/infra on our platform.
 Create, Update and delete!